 If your car doesn't have a turbo and you want to add one, we don't advocate making any engine changes until the turbo kit is installed.

 You may start building after the turbo is turned on.

 Most turbo systems come with a high-performance intake, and you can free up more air flow by adding a turbo back exhaust afterwards.

 Cars with a stock turbo

-If your car does have a turbo, either stock or a previously installed kit, then the mods of choice are easy.
+If your car already has a turbo, either standard or from a previous owner, the changes are simple.